marvinlue/full-stack-web-app/README.md

 ```
 GET http://localhost:8080/api/members?groupId=1
 ```
-* To obtain a list of dictionaries containing all entries in members_info table with userId using a GET request:
+* To obtain all entries in members_info table with a specific userId as a list of dictonaries using a GET request:
 ```
 GET http://localhost:8080/api/members?userId={{userId}}
 ```